-The Platform offers an exciting portfolio of business collaborations, practical reports, tools and outputs to help address critical issues defined by business in order to inform their strategies and feed into the Platform’s policy agenda.
+The Platform offers an exciting portfolio of business collaborations, practical reports, online tools and outputs to help address critical issues defined by business in order to inform their strategies and feed into the Platform’s policy agenda.

 To discuss how your company can get involved, contact John Pharoah, T: +44 (0) 1223 768844.